chromium/chromium/docs/linux/build_instructions.md

 Most development is done on Ubuntu (currently 18.04, Bionic Beaver).
 There are some instructions for other distros below, but they are mostly unsupported.

+### Docker requirements

+While it is not a common setup, Chromium compilation should work from within a Docker container.
+If you choose to compile from within a container for whatever reason, you will need to make sure that the following tools are available:

+* `curl`
+* `git`
+* `lsb_release`
+* `python3`
+* `sudo`

+There may be additional Docker-specific issues during compilation.
+See [this bug](https://crbug.com/1377520) for additional details on this.

 ## Install `depot_tools`

 Clone the `depot_tools` repository: